grompe/BTWTweak/patcher/readme.txt

 - Now it is possible to rename chests, furnaces, dispensers, brewing stands with Shift+right-clicking them with a name tag.

+- Fixed configurable Hardcore Spawn radius so that increasing it will push populated villages and similar structures away accordingly.
+Decreasing it, however, won't bring them closer.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.